cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-chimera.md

     - This is not necessary but recommended
 1. Open the Chimera application from your home screen immediately afterwards
 1. Tap "Jailbreak"
-    - If you're using ChimeraFix for iOS 12.5.6, you may see "Incompatible" instead.
-If the patching steps were followed properly, however, this button can still be tapped like normal.
 1. Reboot your phone again when prompted
     - If you are not prompted and it automatically reboots, wait 1-2 minutes, then try again.
     - This time, it is necessary